Census worker claims she was told to falsify data

 LAFAYETTE, Ind. — A Lafayette census worker claims she was told to falsify data in order to complete outstanding forms.

 “They kept saying they want us to close it out, they want us to close it out,” said Pamela Roberts.
-“Then he said ‘well, you need to just fill out the information.'”
+“Then he said ‘Well, you need to just fill out the information.'”

 Roberts said she began working as census data collector in the summer.
-She says in mid-October, a supervisor asked her to make-up information for households she couldn’t make contact with.
+She says in mid-October, a supervisor asked her to make up information for households she couldn’t make contact with.

 “They said the average family was four, so that’s what they wanted me to put down,” said Roberts.

-Roberts said she filled out about a half dozen forms before telling her manager she was uncomfortable with the situation.
+Roberts said she filled out about a half-dozen forms before telling her manager she was uncomfortable with the situation.

 “It was lying and not being honest, and I’m a very honest person and it just rubbed me the wrong way,” said Roberts.